gwlucastrig/gridfour/README.md

 The Gridfour API for this project page is written in Java.
 A C-language API is being developed at the [GridfourC API project](https://github.com/gwlucastrig/GridfourC).

+## What is GVRS?
+One of the main components of our API is the Gridfour Virtual Raster Store, or "GVRS"(pronounced "givers").
+GVRS is a file-backed system that provides memory-efficient access to large and very large raster (grid) data sets.
+GVRS was created with three main purposes in mind:

+**1. Authoring Data:** For applications that produce data sets, GVRS provides a high-performance virtual management system for handling content.
+Applications may store their final results in persisent GVRS files, or transcribe them to conventional formats (NetCDF, HDF5, TIFF and GeoTIFF, etc.).

+**2. Experiments in Data Compression:**  GVRS provides a convenient testbed for developers who are exploring new ways of performing data compression for raster data sources.

+**3. Distribution:**  GVRS provides a light-weight API and data format suitable for distributing data to other systems.
+GVRS was originally conceived as a way of providing environment data for small systems, single-board computers, and platforms such as Autonomous Underwater Vehicles.
+But it is a feasible solution for many other use cases.

 ## Our Inspiration
 Recently, there has been a lot of news about the [Seabed 2030 Project](https://seabed2030.org/) .
 That ambitious undertaking aims to map 100 percent of the ocean floor by 2030.
 To put that in perspective,